ChainSafe/lodestar/docs/pages/contribution/testing/index.md

 ### Simulation Tests

 These are the most comprehensive types of tests.
-They aim to test Lodestar in a fully functioning testnet environment.
+They aim to test Lodestar in a fully functioning ephemeral devnet environment.
 See the [Simulation Testing](./simulation-tests.md) page for more information.